Dyrax/payday2-autosplitter/README.md

 ## Usage

 Simply start the game and Livesplit.
 The mod connects automatically to Livesplit.
 Configuration is done via the in-game mod options menu.
+The default settings are fine for 5-maps.